Ambrosio History, Family Crest & Coats of Arms

 - Alfonso Ambrosio, aged 29, who settled in America from S. Guiseppe.
 Napoli, in 1910

-- Angelo Ambrosio, aged 17, who emigrated to America from S. Marco, Italy, in 1912
+- Angelo Ambrosio, aged 17, who immigrated to America from S. Marco, Italy, in 1912

-- Angela Ambrosio, aged 4, who emigrated to the United States from Fagnacco, Italy, in 1912
+- Angela Ambrosio, aged 4, who immigrated to the United States from Fagnacco, Italy, in 1912

-- Angelo Ambrosio, aged 39, who emigrated to the United States from Caivano, Italy, in 1913
+- Angelo Ambrosio, aged 39, who immigrated to the United States from Caivano, Italy, in 1913

 - ...
 (More are available in all our PDF Extended History products and printed products wherever possible.)